budak7273/ArmorModules/README.md

 # Updates and Patch Notes

 I am quite a busy person, and it may take me a while to update the mod if it breaks.
-Please be patient when the game updates and please report any issues you encounter.
+Please be patient when the game updates and please report any issues you encounter on the Discord or similar.

 ## Past Patch Notes